incerta/schematox/CONTRIBUTING.md

 Currently, it's a small, not well-known project so we don't need any strict contribution policy.
 Simply make a fork and create a PR if you think that something is off.
 Alternatively, create an [issue](https://github.com/incerta/schematox/issues) if you find a bug or have an idea/question.

-# General glossary
+# Glossary

-- `schema` – JSON-compatible representation of JS runtime `primitive/object` entities
+- `schema` - JSON-compatible representation of JS runtime `primitive/object` entities
-- `struct` – programmatically defined schema with extra API
+- `struct` - programmatically defined schema with extra API
-- `primitive schema` – the most basic unit of a schema `string/number/boolean/literal`
+- `primitive schema` - the most basic unit of a schema `string/number/boolean/literal`
-- `compound schema` – higher-order structure that contains any other schema as its child
+- `compound schema` - higher-order structure that contains any other schema as its child
-- `subject` – the JS runtime primitive or object that is intended to be tested against the schema
+- `subject` - the JS runtime primitive or object that is intended to be tested against the schema
-- `subject type` – the TypeScript type of the schema subject
+- `subject type` - the TypeScript type of the schema subject
-- `brand` – intersection which makes primitive type nominal
+- `brand` - intersection which makes primitive type nominal
-- `schema depth` – the number of nested levels a compound schema carries
+- `schema depth` - the number of nested levels a compound schema carries
-- `schema range parameter` – schema type dependent parameter used as value size restriction
+- `schema range parameter` - schema type dependent parameter used as value size restriction

 ## Primitive Schema

 Primitive schema represented by js object that always has a required `type`, `of` (for `literal`) property and some [optional properties](#detailed-schemas-optional-properties).
 Complete list of the base detailed schema types:

-- `StringSchema` – result in `string` subject type.
+- `StringSchema` - result in `string` subject type.
 Has range parameters:
-  - `minLength?: number` – schema subject `.length` should be >= specified value to pass validate/parse successfully
+  - `minLength?: number` - schema subject `.length` should be >= specified value to pass validate/parse successfully
-  - `maxLength?: number` – schema subject `.length` should be <= specified value to pass validate/parse successfully
+  - `maxLength?: number` - schema subject `.length` should be <= specified value to pass validate/parse successfully
-- `NumberSchema` – result in `number` or `number | undefined` schema subject type.
+- `NumberSchema` - result in `number` or `number | undefined` schema subject type.
 Has extra properties:
-  - `min?: number` – schema subject value should be >= specified value to pass validate/parse successfully
+  - `min?: number` - schema subject value should be >= specified value to pass validate/parse successfully
-  - `max?: number` – schema subject value should be <= specified value to pass validate/parse successfully
+  - `max?: number` - schema subject value should be <= specified value to pass validate/parse successfully
-- `BooleanSchema` – result in `boolean` or `boolean | undefined` schema subject type
+- `BooleanSchema` - result in `boolean` or `boolean | undefined` schema subject type
-- `LiteralSchema` – result in either `string` or `number` schema subject literal type
+- `LiteralSchema` - result in either `string` or `number` schema subject literal type

 All those types is gathered under `PrimitiveSchema` union

 ## Compound schema

 - `ObjectSchema` - result in object subject type with defined keys and value types
-- `ArraySchema` – result in `Array<T>` subject type.
+- `ArraySchema` - result in `Array<T>` subject type.
 Has range parameters:
-  - `minLength?: number` – schema subject `.length` should be >= specified value to pass validate/parse successfully
+  - `minLength?: number` - schema subject `.length` should be >= specified value to pass validate/parse successfully
-  - `maxLength?: number` – schema subject `.length` should be <= specified value to pass validate/parse successfully
+  - `maxLength?: number` - schema subject `.length` should be <= specified value to pass validate/parse successfully
-- `UnionSchema` – result in any available schema type union
+- `UnionSchema` - result in any available schema type union

 All those types is gathered under `CompooundSchema` union